Tokuro Fujiwara

 Tokuro Fujiwara (藤原 得郎, Fujiwara Tokurō), sometimes credited as Professor F or Arthur King, is a Japanese video game designer, involved in the development of many 1980s and 1990s Capcom video games.
 He is notorious for making his titles difficult for the average video game player and strict personality among peers.
 IGN listed Fujiwara at number 13 in its "Top 100 Game Creators of All Time" list.

 Career

 Capcom

+After a short stint at Konami, Fujiwara joined Capcom in 1983 alongside Yoshiki Okamoto.
 Fujiwara directed early Capcom titles such as the run-and-gun shooter Commando (1985), the platformers Ghosts 'n Goblins (1985) and Bionic Commando (1987), and the survival horror game Sweet Home (1989).
-He was also a main producer for the Mega Man series and worked on the CP System arcade game Strider (1989).
+He was also the main producer for the Mega Man series, a producer and advisor for Capcom's Disney games, and worked on the CP System arcade game Strider (1989).
 He also conceived of Resident Evil as a remake of his earlier game Sweet Home and worked on the game as general producer.

 Whoopee Camp

 Fujiwara left Capcom in 1996 to form his own studio, Whoopee Camp.
 He was joined at the new company by Harumi Fujita, who had composed music for his games at Capcom in the 1980s and 1990s.
 The studio was short lived, producing only Tomba and Tomba!
 2: The Evil Swine Return before its closure in 2000.
+The company had been developing the PlayStation 2 title Extermination before its closure.